5 benefits of sowing wildflowers in autumn

-- To forward plan is extremely wise when sowing wildflowers as your space will be rewarded by an impressive early display the following spring.
+- To forward plan is extremely wise when sowing wildflowers in autumn as your space will be rewarded by an impressive early display the following spring.

 - Autumn and winter create perfect growing conditions for wildflowers as extra moisture in the air is absorbed by the seed.